MicroEJ/docs/PlatformDeveloperGuide/vgMatrix.rst

 Principle
 =========

-The Matrix module contains the C part of the MicroVG implementation which manages arithmetics matrices.
+The Matrix module contains the C part of the MicroVG implementation, which manages arithmetics matrices.
-This module is composed of only one element: an implementation of Low Level APIs to create and manipulate the matrices.
+This module is composed of only one element: an implementation of Low-Level APIs to create and manipulate the matrices.

 .. _section_vg_matrix_implementation:

 Functional Description
 ======================

-The Matrix module implements the MicroVG `Matrix <zzz_javadocurl_zzz/ej/microvg/Matrix.html>`_ framework.
+The Matrix module implements the framework of the MicroVG `Matrix <zzz_javadocurl_zzz/ej/microvg/Matrix.html>`_.
-It provides Low Level APIs that consist in manipulating the matrices: fill an identity matrix, make a translation, a rotation or a scaling and concatenate two matrices.
+It provides Low-Level APIs that manipulate the matrices: fill an identity matrix, do a translation, a rotation, or a scaling and concatenate two matrices.

-A matrix is a 3x3 matrix and its elements are encoded in ``float`` (32-bit values):
+A matrix is a 3x3 matrix, and its elements are encoded in ``float`` (32-bit values):

 * matrix_memory[0] = matrix[0][0];
 * matrix_memory[1] = matrix[0][1];